-Experiential Learning (1) Samples:
+Experiential Learning (1)

 - university/college tour + workshops

 - industry tours + workshop

 - skills competitions (Participating)

-- job shadowing/twinning Some Exp.
+- job shadowing/twinning

+Some Exp.
 L may count as R.A. as well.

-Note: Only when you complete 2 RA or 2 EL will it show as completed on your transcript.
+opportunities will vary from year to year Note: Only when you complete 1 RA or 1 EL will it show as completed on your transcript.